YKoF-CALm/fnf-genshin-utau-voicebanks/(English Voicebanks)/readme.txt

 These voicebanks were made with the English voice lines.
-They are to be used for the "FNF: Ludi Harpastum" mod.
+They were originally for the "FNF: Ludi Harpastum" mod, but since it's cancelled, just have a blast with 'em.
+Don't forget to credit me, of course.